chiras/HoneyBee-ResistanceResilience/README.md

 Preprocessing of metabarcoding was done according to: https://github.com/chiras/metabarcoding_pipeline Some parts of the R Script also origin from this GitHub repository.

+## Metadata file:
+Coordinates were truncated due to an agreement with all citizen scientists.